Bakit Hindi Ka Crush ng Crush Mo?

+This is Chiu and Lim's first movie since Ina, Kapatid, Anak ended on June 14 a month later.

 Synopsis

 Sandy Veloso (Kim Chiu) is a modern-day ugly duckling who is obsessed with her boyfriend Edgardo (Kean Cipriano).
 After he breaks with her, Sandy is left to ponder why she feels unwanted.

 Matters turn worse for Sandy when she is laid off by her company, under the leadership of its new bachelor CEO, Alex Prieto (Xian Lim).
 Realizing his mistake when employees belatedly put in a good word for Sandy, Alex hires her back, and the two start forming an unlikely friendship.

-In a love story about "the ugly duckling in all of us and how we turn into someone worth loving," Alex at one point even offers Sandy a make-over so she will no longer cry over a failed relationship.
+In a love story about "the ugly duckling in all of us and how we turn into someone worth loving", Alex at one point offers Sandy a make-over so she will no longer cry over a failed relationship.